Options - TM plugins

 memoQ will query all the services that are enabled.

 You may need to register to access most of the contents: You may need to register with a translation memory portal before you can use it in memoQ.
 You cannot register from within memoQ: open the translation memory portal in your web browser instead.
-Built-in plugins connect to http://mymemory.translated.net/ (myMemory) and http://www.tausdata.org/ (TAUS).
+The built-in MyMemory plugin connects to http://mymemory.translated.net/.

 User account needed to access Wordfast TMs: You need to tell memoQ the address of the Wordfast server which stores the translation memories.
 You also need a user name and a password to log in to the server.